zr-tex8r/BXcjkjatype/README.md

 way as pLaTeX plus the [japanese-otf package]: Mincho family (`\mcfamily`), Gothic family (`\gtfamily`), and Maru-gothic family (`\mgfamily`).
-In default setting, the font set from the ipaex-type1 package are allocated; Mincho family uses IPA Mincho font, and Gothic and Maru-gothic families use IPA Gothic font.
+In default setting, the font set from the ipaex-type1 package are allocated; Mincho family uses IPAex Mincho font, and Gothic and Maru-gothic families use IPAex Gothic font.
 This allocation can be altered by users.

   * `\mcfamily`: Changes the CJK family to Mincho family.
 Equivalent